 Indigenous land acknowledgement is a way for settlers to enter into the process of decolonization.
 It is an important step to understand the longstanding history that has brought us to the land on which we reside, and to begin to understand our place within that history.
 Making repatriations for the harm that has been done to our indigenous community, and starting the process of healing, begins with accountability.
 Our first action is to educate ourselves and our university community.

-Though we have developed our own statement of Indigenous land acknowledgement above, our work is not done.
 The Social Justice Institute continues to do this work and call others to do their own.
-Acknowledgement statements such as these require deep reflection, a sense of connection to the organization's work, and an understanding of accurate historical details to the extent that they are available to appropriately situate and contextualize the harm inflicted upon Indigenous communities.
+Acknowledgement statements require deep reflection, a sense of connection to the organization's work, and an understanding of accurate historical details to the extent that they are available to appropriately situate and contextualize the harm inflicted upon Indigenous communities.

 Here are a list of helpful resources related to land acknowledgement as we work together to begin this process of healing.
 We encourage you to utilize them as you develop your own processes.